 Foreign transaction fee winner: Tie

-Again, there’s no difference here between the Active Cash and Double Cash cards.
-Both cards charge a foreign transaction fee of 3 percent of each transaction, converted to U.S. dollars.
+Again, there’s no difference here between the Wells Fargo Active Cash and Citi Double Cash.
+Both cards charge a foreign transaction fee of 3 percent of each transaction.
+This means that neither card is a good fit for traveling abroad.

 Which card earns the most?

-Because both the Double Cash and Active Cash cards earn unlimited 2 percent cash rewards on purchases, your earnings potential is the same with both cards.
+Because both the Citi Double Cash and Wells Fargo Active Cash cards earn an unlimited 2 percent cash rewards/cash back on purchases, your earnings potential is the same with both cards.

-Say you charge $3,000 with either your Active Cash or Double Cash card during a given month.
-You’ll earn 2 percent on these purchases, no matter where you are spending.
-For this month, then, you’d earn $60 in rewards.
+Say you charge $1,500 with either your Wells Fargo Active Cash or Citi Double Cash card during a given month.
+You’ll earn 2 percent cash rewards/cash back on the purchases you make— groceries, takeout, bills, clothing or travel.
+For this month, then, you’d earn $30 in rewards.
+If you continue to spend $1,500 each month ($18,000 per year), you’d earn $360 in cash back annually with either card.

-The only difference is when you get your cash back.
-With the Double Cash card, you earn 1% back when making your purchases and the final 1% back when you pay for them.
-Depending on how long it takes you to pay off your purchases, then, it might take you a bit longer to get your full cash back bonus.
+The only difference is when you’ll get your cash rewards.
+With the Citi Double Cash card, you’ll earn 1 percent cash back when making your purchases and the final 1 percent back when you pay for them.
+If it takes you longer to pay off your purchases, it’ll take you longer to get your full cash back bonus.

-Why should you get the Wells Fargo Active Cash card?
+Why should you get the Wells Fargo Active Cash?

-In addition to its strong cash rewards program, the Wells Fargo Active Cash card offers an introductory interest rate offer on both purchases from account opening and qualifying balance transfers from account opening.
+In addition to its strong flat-rate cash rewards program, the Wells Fargo Active Cash includes a 0 percent intro APR offer on both purchases and qualifying balance transfers from account opening for 15 months.
+After the 0 percent intro offer expires, a variable APR of 16.49 percent, 21.49 percent, or 26.49 percent applies.

-The Active Cash card includes other features such as cellphone protection, which provides up to $600 worth of protection against damage or theft to your phone, and zero liability protection, which protects you from unauthorized transactions on your account.
+The Wells Fargo Active Cash includes other notable benefits such as cellphone protection, which provides up to $600 worth of protection against damage or theft to your phone (terms apply), and zero liability protection, which protects you from unauthorized transactions on your account.
+You’ll also get Visa Signature benefits like travel and emergency assistance services and extended warranty protection, among other benefits.

-You have plenty of options when redeeming the cash rewards you earn with the Active Cash card.
-You can redeem your cash as a statement credit or as a credit to your qualified Wells Fargo mortgage or loan.
-You can also redeem your cash in $20 increments when you use a Wells Fargo ATM or debit card.
-Finally, you can convert your cash rewards into gift cards from a variety of retailers.
-You don’t have to earn a minimum amount to redeem your cash.
+You have plenty of options when redeeming the cash rewards you earn with the Wells Fargo Active Cash card.
+You can redeem your cash rewards as a statement credit or as a deposit to an eligible Wells Fargo account.
+You can also redeem your cash in $20 increments at a Wells Fargo ATM.
+Finally, via Wells Fargo Rewards, you can redeem your rewards for gift cards or a variety of travel purchases.

 Recommended credit score

-Why should you get the Citi Double Cash card?
+Why should you get the Citi Double Cash?

-The Citi Double Cash card is good if you have a lot of high-interest credit card debt to transfer.
-The card offers a 0 percent introductory interest rate offer on balance transfers for 18 months.
-This is a longer introductory offer than the one offered by the Active Cash card.
-Be aware, though, that this 0 percent interest rate is only for balance transfers, not purchases.
+The Citi Double Cash is one of the best cash back credit cards on the market today.
+But it’s also a good card to consider if you have high interest credit card debt to pay off since it has a 0 percent intro APR offer on balance transfers for 18 months (followed by a variable APR of 14.74 percent to 24.74 percent).
+This is a longer introductory period than the one offered by the Wells Fargo Active Cash, which means you’ll have more time to pay off your debt if you need it.
+Still, keep in mind that this 0 percent APR offer is only for balance transfers, not purchases.

 Recommended credit score